bkasaeer1/Socioeconomic-Regression-on-Azure-Databricks/README.md

 In this step, the code displays the first two rows of the DataFrame to validate record values and data types.
 It also prints the schema of the DataFrame to understand its structure.

-## Step 3: Generating a Comprehensive Summary Table
+## Step 3: Generating a Comprehensive Summary Table from Spark Dataframe

 This code generates a summary table for the DataFrame by calculating quantiles, such as percentiles and statistics like mean, count, minimum, and maximum.
 It also provides information about missing values for each column in the DataFrame, presenting a comprehensive overview of the data.